WebKit/WebKit/Source/bmalloc/libpas/Documentation.md

 you an optimized fast path for getting the allocation size of objects in bmalloc.
 This works because such fast paths are `always_inline`.

-Heap confings are passed by-pointer to functions that are not meant to be specialized.
+Heap configs are passed by-pointer to functions that are not meant to be specialized.
 To support this, all heap configs also have a global variable like `bmalloc_heap_config`, so we can do things like `pas_large_heap_try_deallocate(base, &bmalloc_heap_config)`.